bovirus/adbtools2/README.md

-Previous known Epicentro vulnerabilities (like https://www.exploit-db.com/exploits/44983/) has been closed in this version of software (_ADB_PlatformSoftwareVersion=6.0.0.0028) so I was forced to search another uneploited vulenarbility.
+Previous known Epicentro vulnerabilities (like https://www.exploit-db.com/exploits/44983/) has been closed in this version of software (_ADB_PlatformSoftwareVersion=6.0.0.0028) so I was forced to search another unexploited vulnerability.

 ### How to get an unprivileged busybox command prompt